V3nkatesh94/Gender-Image-Classification/README.md

 ## Model Selection
 Random Forest model is selected.
-Reason:The freatures are non-linearly dependent with the target variable.
+Reason:The features are non-linearly dependent with the target variable.

 ## Training Instructions
 Save the images in respective male and female forlder for training